NetMQ/NetMQ.ReactiveExtensions/README.md

 Effortlessly send messages anywhere using Reactive Extensions (RX).
 Uses NetMQ as the transport layer.

 The libary is very simple to use.
-With a couple of lines of code, we can send any RX stream between different processes or machines.
+With a couple of lines of code, we can send any RX stream anywhere on the network.

 The API is a drop-in replacement for `Subject<T>` from Reactive Extensions (RX).